-- (i) Ms. Ginette Maillé was Chief Financial Officer when Yellow Media Inc. carried out a recapitalization.
-A plan of arrangement was approved by the court under the Canada Business Corporations Act, pursuant to which the former securities of Yellow Media Inc. and all rights pertaining thereto were cancelled and exchanged against, as the case may be, an amount of cash and Common Shares and Company Warrants, as well as new Secured Senior Notes and new Subordinated Exchangeable Debentures of Yellow Media Inc. The arrangement took effect on December 20, 2012. - (ii) Ms. Emma K. Griffin is a director of ED&F Man Holdings Limited ("ED&F Man") which commenced a restructuring plan under Part 26A of the Companies Act 2006 (United Kingdom) on February 3, 2022.
+(i) Ms. Emma K. Griffin became a director of ED&F Man Holdings Limited ("ED&F Man") on December 10, 2020, as one of two directors appointed at the request of the banks.
+At the time of her appointment, the ED&F Man Group had been facing significant financial distress and had just implemented a financial refinancing through a scheme of arrangement to extend the maturity of certain of its financial indebtedness and borrow new money from its lenders.
+The 2020 refinancing avoided immediate insolvency, but the continued financial pressure meant a further refinancing process was required in order for it to survive.
+ED&F Man commenced a restructuring plan under Part 26A of the Companies Act 2006 (United Kingdom) on February 3, 2022.
 On February 24, 2022, the Court granted ED&F Man permission to convene seven meetings for the relevant classes of shareholders and creditors.
 On March 16, 2022, the classes voted on the proposed plan.
 Six classes each approved by over the prescribed 75% in value of those voting (in person or by proxy) in the relevant class.
 In one class, the approval was 69.66% by value of those voting.
 The final "sanction" hearing occurred on March 23, 2022 at which the English court sanctioned the plan, pursuant to which the plan became binding as a matter of English law on all shareholders and creditors in those seven classes irrespective of how or if they voted.